 Niagara, North Dakota is just off US Highway 2, not quite forty miles west of Grand Forks.
 It was founded in 1882 by settlers from Niagara County, New York.
 According to the 2010 Census, Niagara has 53 residents.

 Niagara, North Dakota is the former home of a serial killer, a man named Eugene Butler, a recluse who lived on the edge of town.
 Butler was committed to the State Asylum in Jamestown in 1906, and he died there in 1913.
-Two years later, an excavation at Butler’s home uncovered a hidden trap door leading to a crawlspace.
+Two years after he died, an excavation at Butler’s home uncovered a hidden trap door leading to a crawlspace.
 Inside, authorities found the remains of six people.
 All had been bludgeoned to death with blows to the back of the head.

 Since Butler was already dead, he never saw the inside of a prison for his crimes.
 There weren’t any local people reported missing, so there are many theories about who the victims were–transient farmhands for instance.
 Their identities remain a mystery today.